East Gippsland Aquatic Strategy

 This strategy will guide how we manage, enhance, and envision aquatic facilities across East Gippsland, shaping a future where residents can enjoy high-quality aquatic services that meet their interests and needs.

-• The condition and capacity of our existing facilities
+• Current condition of existing facilities.

 • A peer review of the 2015 strategy to ensure ongoing relevance and effectiveness.